hmrc/contact-frontend/README.md

 ## Contacting HMRC - *Get help with this page* <a name="contacting-hmrc---get-help-with-this-page"></a>

-This form should be used as a standard way of allowing users to report problems and ask questions about the services.
+This form should be used as the standard way to allow users to report problems and ask questions about the relevant service in which this form is visualised.

 Here is a screenshot of the form:

 ![alt tag](docs/get-help.png)

 This contact form consists of the following fields:
-- an users name
+- the user's name
-- an users email address
+- the user's email address
-- an action performed by the user
+- the action performed by the user
-- an error seen by the user
+- the error seen by the user

-Requests of this type are forwarded to *Deskpro* with a subject *"Support Request"*.
+Requests of this type are forwarded to *Deskpro* with the subject *"Support Request"*.
-Contents of *action* and *error* fields is concatenated and placed in the ticket body.
+The contents of the *action* and *error* fields are concatenated and stored in the ticket body.

-UI components allowing to use the form are provided by the [play-ui](https://github.com/hmrc/play-ui) library.
+UI components allowing implementation of the form are provided by the [play-ui](https://github.com/hmrc/play-ui) library.
-Play UI library contains a Twirl template that allows you to render the "Get help with this page" link in the footer of the standard HMRC page, provided that you use *hmrcGovUkTemplate* template.
-In order to use it, you have add the following changes in the file where you use *hmrcGovUkTemplate*:
+Play UI library contains a Twirl template that allows you to render the "Get help with this page" link in the footer of a standard HMRC page, provided that you use the *hmrcGovUkTemplate* template.
+In order to use it, you must add the following lines into the relevant file using the *hmrcGovUkTemplate*:

-1) Define 'get help form component'
+1) Define the 'get help form component'
 ```
 @getHelpForm = @{
   uiHelpers.reportAProblemLink(